open-eid/SiGa/README.md

 # SiGa - Signature Gateway

-Signature Gateway is a web service for creating, signing and validating ASIC-E and BDOC containers with XAdES signatures.
+Signature Gateway is a web service for creating and signing ASIC-E containers and validating both ASIC-E and BDOC containers with XAdES signatures.

 ## External services used by SiGa